I John Varvatos: Vintage EDT

 The perfume opens, up with a pure ginger note along with a good amount of sweetness right off the top.
 It’s very aromatic and you get the vibe of this sweet balsamic myrrh.
 The main notes are vanilla, myrrh, cinnamon, ginger, incense and leather.
 As a whole, all the ingredients blend in together to give you a kind of a semi powdery sweetness.

 Liquor is an official note but this doesn’t come off as a boozy fragrance at all.
-Its more of a powdery and has a little bit of incense note blended in the background and is not very overpowering.
+It’s more of powdery and has a little bit of incense note blended in the background and is not very overpowering.
 In the dry down, you got a nice dry vanilla note.
 It has the dressiness of semi-sweet myrrh that combines with a touch of spice from cinnamon, and also a touch of wood.

 This is a very sophisticated fragrance that is gonna appeal to a lot of people but it has a versatility factor towards it too.
 It can be used in a lot of different situations and a lot of age groups too.
 The note breakdown of this perfume gives it a winter profile but because it does not project so aggressively it can be used in breezy summer nights as well.